030722-VA-SRE/notes/README.md

 The environment setup guide for week 1 and 2 can be found [here](https://github.com/022822-VA-SRE/notes/blob/main/setup/env_guide.md).*

 ## Training Calendar
+* 03/24
+    * Project 3 Showcase:
+        - 10:30am ET: I will be providing the link the morning of
 * 03/23
     * QC - Project 0 presentations (10am ET)
         - 5 minutes per person, not including questions